thornevald-publishing/sample-files/direct-sale-how-to.md

 * Platforms = traffic, not leverage.

 **Outcome:** Follow this, and you reclaim readers, revenue, and control.
 Do it sloppy, and you’re just renting space in someone else’s walled garden.

+## About This HOW TO

+This HOW TO is provided by Thornevald Publishing to help indie authors take full control of their sales and audience in an evolving digital landscape.
+We believe authors should own the relationship with their readers and manage their work directly, rather than relying solely on platforms.

+For more resources, visit: www.thornevald.com